-After the completion of two funding rounds, the Authority approved 17 CSI Grant awards for the benefit of 12 counties and for new programs and services serving an average of approximately 2,910 justice-involved individuals annually.
-Grant awards totaling \$65,813,000 have been encumbered with no additional funds available for subsequent funding rounds.
+After the completion of two funding rounds, the Authority approved 17 CSI Grant awards for the benefit of 12 counties and for new treatment facilities and services to serve approximately 2,910 justice-involved individuals annually.
+Grant awards totaling \$65,813,000 were awarded.

-During the first funding round, the Authority received 10 applications, and on July 25, 2019, the Authority's board awarded \$18,190,823.55 for eight projects in eight counties.
-One of the eight counties forfeited its grant award in the amount of \$569,940, and those funds were made available in the second funding round.
+During the first funding round, the Authority received 10 applications, and on July 25, 2019, the Authority awarded \$18,190,823.55 for eight projects in eight counties.
+Two of the eight counties forfeited their grant awards in the amount of \$1,568,800.55, and those funds were made available in the second funding round.
+One county forfeited its grant award due to the financial impact of the COVID-19 pandemic, and the second county forfeited its grant award because another county agency was already implementing a similar program funded through a different grant, and the county determined that both projects would not be sustainable.

-During the second funding round, the Authority received 12 applications, and on March 26, 2020, the Authority's board awarded \$48,191,116.45 for nine projects in eight counties.
+During the second funding round, the Authority received 12 applications, and on March 26, 2020 and June 25, 2020, the Authority awarded \$49,190,977.00 for nine projects in eight counties.
+Due to the financial impact of the COVID-19 pandemic and challenges in locating a suitable property for the CSI project, another county forfeited its grant award in the amount of \$1,150,018.20.

-Exhibit A provides a detailed summary of the awards approved by the Authority with a description of the projects funded for each county, the amount of each grant awarded, a description of other funding sources, and the target population to be served by the counties.
+A detailed summary of all the awards conferred by the board, a description of the projects funded for each county, the amount of each grant awarded, a description of other sources of funding for each project, and the target population to be served by the counties, are included in Exhibit A.